MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-173-Shippers-General-Requirements-Shipments-Packagings/subpart-D-Definitions-Classification-Packing-Group-Assignments-Exceptions-Hazardous-Materials-Other-Than-Class-1-Class-7/section-173.150.md

 (xi) For bulk packagings only, registration requirements of subpart G of part 107 of this subchapter.

-(4) A combustible liquid that is not a hazardous substance, a hazardous waste, or a marine pollutant is not subject to the requirements of this subchapter if it is a mixture of one or more components that -
+(4) A combustible liquid that is not a hazardous substance, a hazardous waste, or a marine pollutant is not subject to the requirements of this subchapter if it is a mixture of one or more components that—

 (i) Has a flash point at or above 93 °C (200 °F),